simoneburch/config-onprem-ad/README.md

 <br />
 <br />

-__Step 4: Enable local firewall__
+__Step 4: Enable local Windows firewall on Domain Controller__

 ![image](https://i.imgur.com/bJOj3i5.jpg)

-- To open that firewall connection, lets go to DC-1 VM via remote desktop
-- Once the DC-1 VM is open, type wf.msc to the search bar
-- Sort by protocol and find ICMPv4
-- Enable the rule for the two rules that state "Core Networking Diagnostics ICMP"
+- Login to the Domain Controller and enable ICMPv4 on the local Windows firewall:
+	Remote into DC-1>go to Windows start icon > type Windows Defender and Advanced Security > Inbound Rules > expand > sort by protocol > ICMPv4 > Right-click to Enable Rule for both Core Networking Diagnostic-ICMP Echo Requests
-- Go back to client-1 VM and see it ping and display a connection between client-1 and DC-1
+- Log back into Client-1 to see the ping succeed <br />
-- Hitting control and C in the CMD it will stop the constant pinging <br />
 <br />
 <br />